Would it be OK for a lawyer to make the following marketing statement on his or her Facebook page?

 Most attorneys, who start their social media campaigns, are not aware of the ethical issues that can become a problem along the way.
 Because social media and blogs became major channels used to promote attorney’s practice, attorneys and law firms must give great consideration to any possible ethical and professional conduct issues related to the use of social media.

-As a result, navigating social media without the benefit of established precedent leads to the fear and uncertainty while using social media as a new marketing tool.
+As a result, navigating social media without the benefit of established precedent leads to fear and uncertainty while using social media as a new marketing tool.

 Some legal professionals are shy to get involved with social media because it seems like something new.